juanjose49/spring-boot-fhir-example-ems-patient-data/Final Delivery/catalog.md

 ### 2.1.1.2.2.1.1 - login.css
 This is the css format file for log in page.
 ### 2.1.1.2.2.2 - js
-This includes all javascript files for the HTML web pages.
+This directory contains all javascript files for the HTML web pages.
 ### 2.1.1.2.2.2.1 - NewOrganizationalUser.js
 This is the javascript file for creating a new organizational user by a super user.
 ### 2.1.1.2.2.2.2 - dashboard.js
 This is the javascript file for the emergency dashboard.
 ### 2.1.1.2.2.2.3 - emergency.js
+This is the javascript file to get details of an emergency from the backend.
 ### 2.1.1.2.2.2.4 - login.js
 This is the javascript file to authenticate user to login.
 ### 2.1.1.2.2.2.5 - newemergency.js
-This is the javascript file for creating a new emergency dashboard.
+This is the javascript file for creating a new emergency, and post it to the backend .
 ### 2.1.1.2.2.2.6 - newuser.js
 This is the javascript file for creating a new super user.
 ### 2.1.1.2.2.2.7 - patientdetails.js